 The US companies that dominate the digital market today with proprietary software have grown with the help of government funding (Mazzucato, 2013).
 The <public money, public code>2 has the following demand: if software development is funded with public money, then the product must also be available to the public.
 In other words, it should be open-source software.
-If this stipulation https://fsfe.org/activities/publiccode/ index.de.html were a precondition for public funding, at the EU or German level, then the tide would turn in favour of sustainable and decentralised alternatives and the companies that offer
+If this stipulation were a precondition for public funding, at the EU or German level, then the tide would turn in favour of sustainable and decentralised alternatives and the companies that offer them.
+Additionally, encouraging the education system to integrate FLOSS services into their teaching could create a broad competence basis for FLOSS implementation.